If You Don't Believe in Yourself, Who Will?Feb 28, 2023

-What I learned during those years has been the basis of my career ever since: great performance requires mental qualities such as being able to focus, recover from setbacks, and work cohesively with peers.
+What I have learned the past 3 decades as a high-performance coach is excellence – on the playing fields or the board rooms requires a specific set of mental qualities such as being able to focus, recover from setbacks, and work cohesively with peers.
 Teach athletes the right mental skills, and they’ll acquire what they need more than anything: self-confidence.

 Confident athletes are successful in the same ways that confident people are successful.
 They handle pressure better.
 They channel anxiety into improved performances.
 They want to be at the center of the action, and they rise to the occasion whenever they are.

 I define self-confidence as the genuine belief in your ability to accomplish the task at hand.
 That doesn’t mean being deluded that you can do impossible things.
 Self-confidence is a belief that you can do something beyond your current level of experience and skill.
 It’s also having faith that you can handle adversity, and even if it doesn’t turn out exactly as you had hoped, you know you did your best.

 Dozens of studies have been conducted about the role that confidence plays in our ability to turn thoughts into action.
 For example, renowned psychologist Albert Bandura discovered that confident people see difficult tasks as challenges to be overcome rather than situations to avoid.
 He also found that confident people recover more quickly from setbacks and respond with increased effort, both of which are critical for long-term success.